Yengas/osu-songs/README.md

 'Filter and add' button adds beatmaps to your batch list, so if you filter for the beatmaps you've played in the last 1 month and then filter for the beatmaps you got S+ rank on, your 'Batch List' will consists of the beatmaps you have played in the last 1 month and the beatmaps you got A+ rank on.
 If you only want to see the beatmaps you got A+ rank on, you need to clear your 'Batch List' before filtering for the second time.
 You can clear your batch list by clicking the 'Clear list' button.

+### Filter Types

+- Numeric: You can enter any decimal integers for numeric attributes. (e.g. 4.5, 7, 1.23)

+- Date: You can use smhdMy (seconds, minutes, hours, days, months, years) while filtering for Last Played. (e.g. 1d, 1M 25d, 1h 45m)

+- String: You can any UTF-8 string.

+- Choice: Choose one of the Enum types from the dropdown list to filter Enum attributes.

 ## Library

 Library is the core implementation of osu!songs database searching feature.
 It includes a class called OsuSongPicker which is pretty easy to use if you want to use osu!songs's library in your own project.
 Here is an example snippet.